All-Chips-AI/croc/.openhands/microagents/repo.md

 ---
 name: croc_repo
 type: repo
-version: 0.1
+version: alpha
 agent: ChipActAgent
 ---
 This repo contains the code for croc, a simple SoC for education using PULP IPs.
 Croc includes the rtl and all scripts necessary to produce a nearly finished chip in [IHPs open-source 130nm technology](https://github.com/IHP-GmbH/IHP-Open-PDK/tree/main).

 ## General Setup:
 The pre-existing simulation and synthesis setup can be run using the makefile in the root of the repo.
+Assume that you will always run simulations with the verilator
 You can use
 make simulation
 to run a simulation, and